mariamelwirish/Employee_System/README.md

 5. End the program.
    > If the user chose 5, the program _**terminates**_.

-This project covers multiple concepts such as object-oriented programming, handle invalid input and other types errors, case statements in an advanced way.
+This project covers multiple concepts such as object-oriented programming, deque data structure, handling invalid input and other types of errors, and case statements in an advanced way.

 ## Executing program
 Run the program, choose your desired process, and have fun ^^.